Comparing simulations of ionisation triggered star formation and observations in RCW 120: Introduction

 \section{Introduction}

-The possibility of triggering star formation by ionizing feedback from young, massive stars has been explored for several decades.
+The possibility of star formation triggered by ionizing feedback from young, massive stars has been explored for several decades.
 From a theoretical point of view, two main triggering mechanisms have been suggested: Collect and Collapse (C\&C), and Radiation Driven Implosion (RDI).

 The C\&C mechanism was first analyzed by \citet{Elmegreen1977}.
-In this mechanism the expanding HII region sweeps up a layer of cold gas and dust beyond the ionization front \citep[e.g.][]{Dale2007}, and this shell eventually becomes gravitationally unstable due to the growth of perturbations along its surface \citep{Elmegreen1994, Whitworth1994b, Dale2009, Wunsch2010}.
+In this mechanism, an expanding H{\sc ii} region sweeps up a layer of cold gas and dust beyond the ionization front \citep[e.g.][]{Dale2007}, and this shell eventually becomes gravitationally unstable due to the growth of perturbations along its surface \citep{Elmegreen1994, Whitworth1994b, Dale2009, Wunsch2010}.
 One argument in favour of the C\&C mechanism is that it is predicted to spawn massive fragments \citep{Whitworth1994a}, and hence it affords the possibility of forming massive stars sequentially.
+The study by \citet{Thompson2012} of massive, young stellar objects (YSOs) associated with bubbles suggests that triggering could be responsible for the formation of between 14\% and 30\% of all massive stars.

-In contrast, RDI \citep{Kessel2003, Sandford1982, Bisbas2011} triggers star formation by compressing pre-existing cold, but otherwise gravitationally stable, molecular cloud cores.
-Previous observational and theoretical studies \citep[e.g.][]{Gritschneder2009, Gritschneder2010} suggest that RDI leads to star formation in the tips of pillar-like structures, for example as seen in the Eagle nebula \citep{White1999}. \citet{Bisbas2011} have published a detailed numerical study of RDI in initially stable Bonnor-Ebert spheres.
+In contrast, RDI \citep{Sandford1982, Kessel2003, Bisbas2011, Haworth2012} triggers star formation by compressing pre-existing cold, but otherwise gravitationally stable, molecular cloud cores. \citet{Elmegreen1995} were the first to show that bright rims are caused by ionization erosion around {\it pre-existing} turbulent clumps.
+Observational and theoretical studies \citep[e.g.][]{Gritschneder2009, Gritschneder2010} suggest that RDI leads to star formation in the tips of pillar-like structures, for example as seen in the Eagle nebula \citep{White1999}. \citet{Tremblin2012} have conducted a similar study but focus on the formation of cometary globules, which form if the turbulent pressure is high. \citet{Bisbas2011} have published a detailed numerical study of RDI in initially stable Bonnor-Ebert spheres.